 Spiced pumpkin seeds

-- Flavor pumpkin seeds with salt or seasoning of choice.
+- Flavor pumpkin seeds with seasoning of choice.

 - Lightly toss seeds in olive oil until evenly coated.

 - Bake at 300°F for about 25 minutes or until golden brown.

 - 3-4 garlic cloves

 - Salt and pepper for taste